zivankaraman/CDSE/README.md

 ### Development version

-You can install the latest development version of `CDSE` from [GitHub](https://github.com/zivankaraman/CDSE) with:
+You can install the development version of `CDSE` with latest features from [GitHub](https://github.com/zivankaraman/CDSE) with:

 ``` r
 # install.packages("remotes")